 Check out this article for more ways exit intent popups can grow your business: 40 Exit Popup Hacks That Will Grow Your Subscribers and Revenue

 2. Use Social Proof to Discourage Cart Abandonment

-Successful store owners have a secret strategy to recover abandon carts.
+Successful store owners have a secret strategy to recover abandoned carts.

-They rely on fundamental psychology principles like social proof.
+They rely on fundamental psychological principles like social proof.

 Social proof is the fact that people are influenced by others.
 When we see other people buying a product, we’re more likely to try it too.

 Using a tool like TrustPulse, you can display recent purchases on your site easily.